 The silver lining here is that treating sleep apnea is the first step to escaping the cycle.
 When you treat sleep apnea, your sleep improves.
 You have more energy, more desire to eat properly and exercise.
 You make better choices, and your body responds.
 As you begin to lose weight, it improves the apnea further, which gives you even more energy and more desire to make the best choices for your health and wellness.
 Just as ignored sleep apnea worsens the cycle, treating it causes a positive cycle of change to begin.

 Escape the the sleep apnea / weight gain spiral and get onboard with a treatment plan that works for you.
 If you’ve tried CPAP and were unable to stay compliant, you have options!
-Call us today at 1-844-807-5337 (1-844-80-SLEEP) to speak with one of our sleep experts.
-We can answer your questions and direct you to one of our providers in the Denver Metro area for a FREE consultation to discuss home sleep apnea testing and alternatives to CPAP therapy.
+Click here to find a provider near you!
 Don’t wait–start feeling better today!